JSpeedie/cmp-tree/README.md

       equivalent), my program has been faster than `diff -qr` by a modest margin.
 It would be nice to see some graphs that show the progress trend of my speed of all my implementations.
+3. Add more tests!
+    * As it stands right now, I have a starter set of tests for the Rust implementation comprised of 10 integration tests and 16 unit tests that should help me catch any big bugs.
+That, and the fact that the program was written in Rust, gives me a decent sense of stability in the Rust implementation.
+That said, not only do I want to write unit tests for all the functions in the Rust version (a process I have only just begun), but I also would like to create more test inputs for the program in general.
+      I want *many* tests that have files of the same relative path but with differing content, for starters, but also tests where relative paths point to files of different types (soft link vs regular file, for example) as I think this is currently completely untested.

 #### Bash Implementation Specific: